Josh Gad: 2013–2019: Frozen franchise and stardom

 In 2013, he played Andrew in the film The Internship and starred as Steve Wozniak in the film Jobs.
 The same year, he voiced Olaf in the Disney film Frozen, re-collaborating with co-songwriter Robert Lopez from The Book of Mormon.
-In 2014, Gad co-starred in Zach Braff's film Wish I Was Here, playing the main character's brother.
+In 2014, Gad costarred in Zach Braff's film Wish I Was Here, playing the main character's brother.

-In 2015, Gad starred alongside Kevin Hart and Kaley Cuoco in The Wedding Ringer and starred alongside Adam Sandler and Peter Dinklage in Pixels, a film about video game players who are recruited by the military to fight 1980s-era video game characters who have attacked the earth.
-That same year, Gad co-starred with Billy Crystal on the FX comedy series The Comedians, which premiered on April 9, 2015.
+In 2015, Gad starred in The Wedding Ringer and starred in Pixels, a film about video game players who are recruited by the military to fight 1980s-era video game characters who have attack the Earth.
+That same year, Gad costarred with Billy Crystal on the FX comedy series The Comedians, which premiered on April 9, 2015.
 The series was canceled after one season.
 In 2016, Gad voiced Chuck in The Angry Birds Movie, based on the game franchise of the same name.

 In 2017, Gad voiced the dog Bailey in A Dog's Purpose.
-Also that year, he played LeFou in the live-action adaptation of Disney's Beauty and the Beast, directed by Bill Condon and co-starring with Emma Watson.
-Gad also starred in Reginald Hudlin's biographical drama Marshall, alongside Chadwick Boseman and Beauty and the Beast co-star Dan Stevens, and Gad played Hector MacQueen in a film adaptation of Agatha Christie's detective novel Murder on the Orient Express, directed by and starring Kenneth Branagh, alongside Johnny Depp, Michelle Pfeiffer, Judi Dench, and Daisy Ridley.
+Also that year, he played LeFou in the live-action adaptation of Disney's Beauty and the Beast, directed by Bill Condon and costarring with Emma Watson.
+Gad also starred in Reginald Hudlin's biographical drama Marshall, and Beauty and the Beast costar Dan Stevens, and Gad played Hector MacQueen in a film adaptation of Agatha Christie's detective novel Murder on the Orient Express, directed by and starring Kenneth Branagh.

-In 2019, Gad starred with Lupita Nyong'o and Alexander England in the Hulu horror-comedy Little Monsters.
+In 2019, Gad starred in the Hulu horror-comedy Little Monsters.
 He also starred in A Dog's Journey, the sequel to A Dog's Purpose, reprising his role as Bailey.
 Also in 2019, Gad reprised his role of Olaf in the sequel Frozen 2 as well as the video game Kingdom Hearts III.